-Christina S. Sledge, Edward L. Sledge Jr., Brandon C. Madeam Sr., Zane Madeam
+Christina S. Sledge, Edward L. Sledge Jr., Brandon C. Madeam Sr., Zane Madeam DIRECTED BY

-Christina S. Sledge
+Christina S. Sledge WRITTEN BY

-Christina S. Sledge, Edward L. Sledge Jr.
+Christina S. Sledge, Edward L. Sledge Jr. RUNNING TIME

 I must confess that I'm not really someone who believes in fate, but Christina S. Sledge's engaging short doc Joined by Fate is the kind of film that earnestly makes you at least want to believe in the possibility of it all.
 Joined by Fate is a love story centered around Sledge herself alongside husband Edward L. Sledge Jr., both of whom whose lives have long intersected and whose love story seems destined from the stars above.